RAGHUNANDANLOG/Pokemon-API/README.md

 # Pokémon API 🏆

 A **Node.js + Express** API for fetching, storing, and manipulating Pokémon data with features like pagination, search, and the ability to mark Pokémon as favorites.
-This API uses **PostgreSQL** for data storage and supports advanced filtering.
+This API uses **MySQL** for data storage and supports advanced filtering.

 ## 🚀 Features

-✅ Fetch Pokémon data from an external API and store it in a PostgreSQL database.
+✅ Fetch Pokémon data from an external API and store it in a MySQL database.
 ✅ Retrieve Pokémon with pagination to efficiently manage large datasets.
 ✅ Search Pokémon by name or type.
 ✅ Filter and list favorite Pokémon.